-IMPORTANT: Sheet protection for Axiom files should always be applied via the Control Sheet, not by manually using spreadsheet features.
+IMPORTANT: Sheet protection for Axiom files should always be applied via the Control Sheet, not by manually using Excel's spreadsheet features.
 Manually applied protection-especially if used with custom defined passwords-will not work with all Axiom features.
-Additionally, if you are using Excel 2013, manually applied protection will prevent the file from opening in the Windows Client.
+Additionally, manually applied protection will prevent the file from opening in the Windows Client.